angular/angular/aio/content/guide/third-party-lib.md

 Only code written in TypeScript can be AOT compiled.

-Before publishing the library must first be compiled using the Ahead of Time compiler (`ngc`).
+Before publishing the library must first be compiled using the AOT compiler (`ngc`).
 `ngc` extends the `tsc` compiler by adding extensions to support AOT compilation in addition to regular TypeScript compilation.